 If you are diagnosed with concussion a graded return should be followed once symptom free.
-The ECB recommends this to be 23 days before return to play.
+The ECB recommends this to be 21 days before return to play with proof of phased introduction to exercise & sport beforehand.

 All concussions must be checked by a medical professional i.e. at A&E or GP immediately.